zeek/zeek-docs/scripts/base/bif/event.bif.zeek.rst

    connection.

-   :name: A unique name for the specific type of "weird" situation.
+   :param name: A unique name for the specific type of "weird" situation.
 Zeek's default
          scripts use this name in filtering policies that specify which "weirds" are worth reporting.

-   :id: The tuple associated with a previously-expired connection.
+   :param id: The tuple associated with a previously-expired connection.

-   :uid: The UID string associated with a previously-expired connection.
+   :param uid: The UID string associated with a previously-expired connection.

-   :addl: Optional additional context further describing the situation.
+   :param addl: Optional additional context further describing the situation.

-   :source: Optional source for the weird.
+   :param source: Optional source for the weird.
 When called by analyzers, this should
            be filled in with the name of the analyzer.

    .. zeek:see:: flow_weird net_weird file_weird conn_weird